 Ask Phyllis is a blog series of frequently asked real estate questions.
 Have a question about real estate?
 Email us here

 I look forward to your column and I think this is a new question.
 Is not providing real estate disclosures normal?
 We are in escrow on a home and the seller says she will not provide certain disclosure as the home was occupied by her children while they attended college and then for several years by tenants.
 The seller says she has not seen the home for nearly 20 years and can’t answer all of the questions on the Transfer Disclosure Statement.
-My Realtor® insists she is required by law to complete the disclosures so we are at a standstill.
-I plan on hiring an inspector and really want this home, but now I am wondering if she is trying to hide something.
+My Realtor® insists she is required by law to complete the real estate disclosures so we are at a standstill.
+I plan on hiring an inspector and really want this home.
+Now I am wondering if she is trying to hide something.
 What happens when the seller fails to disclose?

 In California, most home sellers (other than the institutional type) are required by law to disclose facts and defects, which materially affect the value or desirability of their home.
 The Transfer Disclosure Statement (T.D.S.) and Seller Property Questionnaire (SPQ) assist the seller in meeting this requirement by providing a standardized format for most basic information.
 Full disclosure can reduce or eliminate the possibility of later legal action.